GOVTNZ/cwac/README.md

 - `ReflowAudit` - a plugin that gives an indicative test for WCAG 1.4.10 Reflow
 - `FocusIndicatorAudit` - a plugin that presses the tab key and detects if pixels changed after pressing tab, which can be an indicative test for WCAG 2.4.7 Focus Visible.
 - `ScreenshotAudit` - a plugin that simply takes screenshots of each web page tested and saves it to a folder in the results directory.
+- `ElementAudit` - a plugin that reports all instances of elements that match a CSS selector.

 The code for each plugin is located in `/src/audit_plugins/`